maxlutzfl/starter/wp-content/plugins/wolfnet-idx-for-wordpress/ReadMe.txt

 = Old API Deprecation - January 2015 =
 Please upgrade to the latest version of the plugin as we will be disabling our old API servers.
 This means that plugin versions 0.1.0 - 1.6.4 will no longer function.

 == Changelog ==

+= 1.13.0 =

+* Changed agent/office URLs to be a pretty format
+* Redesigned agent/office search bar
+* Agent profile listings are now labeled as active or sold when the active/sold toggle is not displayed
+* Gracefully degrade when adding widgets if the API key is disabled
+* Fixed issue with the agent profile photo scroll-following rules
+* Fixed agent profile active listings link
+* Fixed issue where the agents/offices toggle was partially covered

 = 1.12.2 =